winestock/ComplexNumber/README.markdown

 complex.toString(); //returns "3 + 4i"
 </pre>

+### toStringPolar

+Prints the complex number in polar coordinates rather than the default rectangular form.
+Note that the angle measurement is in radians.

 ### conjugate

 This function returns the conjugate of a complex number.
 I.e., for a complex number (a + bi), ComplexNumber.conjugate will return (a - bi).